Bachelor of Business Administration

 What You'll Learn

-- Effectively communicate business concepts verbally and in writing to faculty and business stakeholders.
+- Communication: Effectively communicate business concepts orally and in writing to faculty and business stakeholders

-- Demonstrate an understanding of various ethical perspectives and use ethical and legal frameworks for decision-making.
+- Ethical decision-making: Demonstrate an understanding of various ethical perspectives and use ethical and legal frameworks for decision-making

-- Develop skills to analyze and solve complex managerial problems.
+- Critical thinking: Develop skills to analyze and solve complex managerial problems

-- Demonstrate how individual and group leadership contributes to organizational goals and outcomes.
+- Leadership and collaboration: Demonstrate how individual and group leadership contributes to organizational goals and outcomes

-- Analyze and use accounting and financial information to interpret and communicate organizational performance to various stakeholders.
+- Organizational performance: Analyze and use accounting and financial information to articulate organizational performance for various stakeholders

-- Identify and understand markets for an organization’s goods and services, apply the activities that make up the value chain for those goods and services, and employ appropriate methodologies and techniques for ensuring product/service quality and speed to market.
+- Market execution: Identify and understand markets for an organization’s goods and services, apply the activities that make up the value chain for those goods and services, and employ appropriate methodologies and techniques for ensuring product/service quality and speed to market

 Plan of Study